yoctoalex/eap_lab/README.rst

 .. figure:: _figures/139.png

+More detailed information can be found `here <https://bit.ly/3ckOJVA>`_.

 `b)` Testing the status

-Now that the protection mode is "blocking", you can send the **Attack: Threat Campaign** and
+Now that the protection mode is "blocking", you can send the **Attack: Threat Campaign** request:

 .. figure:: _figures/171.png

-the **Attack: SQL Injection** requests in Postman.
+And you can also send the **Attack: SQL Injection** request in Postman:

 .. figure:: _figures/172.png